pitt-cic/automatic-highlight-reel-generator/README.md

 > To be updated

-- The ECS tasks are configured to run on **g4dn.2xlarge** GPU instances to support the compute-intensive inference process.

 ---
 Based on the provided context, I'll create detailed Deployment and How to Use sections for your README: